EddyTheCo/Shimmerpp/_posts/2023-07-09-Setting_the_SDK.md

 4. Version control system (Git)

-5. Qt libraries (Qt Core, Qt Network )
+5. Qt libraries (Qt Core, Qt Network, Qt Quick, Qt Websockets)

 We have sent a block with the most basic payload to the nodes.
 Feel free to play with the other [examples](https://github.com/EddyTheCo/Qclient-IOTA/tree/main/examples).